microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

    - You have provisioned the FHIR Converter environment in Azure.
    - You have generated synthetic FHIR patient clinical data in C-CDA format.
    - You have converted C-CDA format to FHIR bundle.
-   - You have loaded the patient clinical data into FHIR server.
+   - You have loaded the patient clinical data into FHIR Server.
    - You have use Postman to retrieve the newly loaded patient clinical data in FHIR Server.

 ## Learning Resources